 When you are considering hospice for yourself or a loved one, it is important to know that not all hospices are the same.
 The requirements are the same, but the quality of care differs from hospice to hospice.

-Mercyhealth at Home Hospice is a non-profit hospice in north-central Illinois and south-central Wisconsin that is directly linked to a health system.
+Mercyhealth at Home Hospice is a not-for-profit hospice in north-central Illinois and south-central Wisconsin that is directly linked to a health system.
 This connection gives us the resources and knowledge to be able to provide our patients and their families with expert care.
 It also allows patients who have a Mercyheath provider to continue to use the same trusted continuum of care.
-With a dedicated staff of nurses, social workers, home care aids, volunteers and chaplains, Mercyhealth at Home Hospice helps make end-of-life care easier.
+With a dedicated staff of nurses, social workers, home health aids, volunteers and chaplains, Mercyhealth at Home Hospice helps make end-of-life care easier.

 Inpatient hospice at Mercyhealth’s trusted hospitals